etherscan-io/bitshares.foundation/worker.md

 contact for the worker proposal, supervise the entire progress, handle technical details and support quality assurance procedures.
 Any of those tasks may be outsourced to trusted contractors.

+___
+_Page updated on 29.01.2019.
+Applicable to all subsequently posted workers (on-chain creation date).
+See the GitHub history of this site for versions applicable to older worker proposal._